jeffbonnes/titanium_documentation/source/en/local_data.md

 # Working With Local data

 Even the most rudimentary applications usually have some data storage requirements.
 As always, Titanium provides access to all the native functionality via its convenient, uniform interface.
-To use a device's local storage, the following objects are applicable:
+To use a device's local storage, the following objects are needed:

 * `Titanium.App.Properties` is ideal for storing application-related settings
-* `Titanium.Database` provides access to the local SQLite3 database
 * `Titanium.Filesystem` facilitates file and directory manipulation
+* `Titanium.Database` gives access to local SQLite3 databases

 Each of these enable data to persist on a device across application restarts, power cycles, reinstallation and even migration to a new device.

 ## What kind of data storage should I use?

-The decision about which of the three local data options you choose is usually quite apparent.
+The decision about which of the three local storage options you choose is usually determined by the following:

 1. **Properties**.
 Use these when one or all of the following is true:
-    * the data a simple key/value pair
+    * the data consists of simple key/value pairs
     * the data is related to the application rather than the user
     * the data does not require other data in order to be meaningful or useful
     * there only needs to be one version of the data stored at any one time
-2. **Database**.
+2. **Filesystem**.
 Use this when one or all of the following is true:
-    * there are many items of data
-    * items of data relate to each other
-    * you need strong control over how the data will be presented when you retrieve it
-    * similar data accumulates over time, is transactional, or logging/archiving
-3. **Filesystem**.
-Use this when one or all of the following is true:
     * the data is already provided in file format
     * the data is an image file
+3. **Database**.
+Use this when one or all of the following is true:
+    * there are many similar data items
+    * data items relate to each other
+    * you require tight flexibility over how the data will be presented when you retrieve it
+    * the data accumulates over time, such as transactional, logging or archiving data

 <note>
-Although the local database has the capability to store images in blob (binary) format, this won't provide optimal performance to your application.
+Although the local database has the capability to store images in blob (binary) format, this won't lead to optimal performance from your application.
 Instead, use `Titanium.Database` to store the image file path and name in the database, and `Titanium.Filesystem` to manage the physical files.

 To keep the local filesystem organised, and thus easier to manage and backup, it's good practice to keep similar files, like these images, in the same location.
-Properties would be a good candidate for storing this filesystem path, as it is an application setting.
+Properties may be a good candidate for storing this filesystem path, common to all your application's images, as it would be considered an application setting.
 </note>

 # Application Properties